chrisnorwood/js-calculator/README.md

 # Javascript Calculator

 This calculator uses HTML, (S)CSS, and Javascript.
-This is one of my first javascript projects to explore the new sytax offered by ES6/ES2015, in addition to not using any frameworks (not even jQuery).
+This is one of my first javascript projects to explore the new syntax offered by ES6/ES2015, in addition to not using any frameworks (not even jQuery).

 This project helped me learn about CSS box-shadows, SASS mixins, and eventListeners and objects in vanilla JS.